Dynamic logic (digital electronics): Static versus dynamic logic

 In general, dynamic logic greatly increases the number of transistors that are switching at any given time, which increases power consumption over static CMOS.
-There are several powersaving techniques that can be implemented in a dynamic logic based system.
+There are several power-saving techniques that can be implemented in a dynamic logic based system.
 In addition, each rail can convey an arbitrary number of bits, and there are no power-wasting glitches.
 Power-saving clock gating and asynchronous techniques are much more natural in dynamic logic.

 Static logic example

 As an example, consider the static logic implementation of a CMOS NAND gate: